michaeldyrynda/laravel-nullable-fields/README.md

 Often times, database fields that are not assigned values are defaulted to `null`.
 This is particularly important when creating records with foreign key constraints, where the relationship is not yet established.

+As of version 1.0, this package also supports converting empty arrays to `null` in fields that are cast to an array, or not.

 Note, the database field must be configured to allow null.

 ```php